-This topic pack is intended to be a resource for local schools and other groups within the Heartlands area of Birmingham.
-Warwick Bar is Birmingham’s only canal-based conservation area.
-Saltley Pools, once a site of heavy industry, was redeveloped to attract wildlife and to provide a safe, green resource for the local community.
-The activities draw on the links between different cultures for example the similarities between traditional canal art and the painted trucks of Pakistan, India and the Romany people.
+A fantastic resource for schools and groups within the Heartlands area of Birmingham.
+The activities draw on the links between different cultures, e.g. the similarities between traditional canal art and the painted trucks of Pakistan, India and the Romany people.

 Use these five worksheets to accompany the Canal & River Habitats Topic Pack.
 Complete them during a visit to a canal or river, or back in the classroom.
 Children can carry out the challenges in pairs or small groups.

 Use these eight activity sheets to accompany the Canal & River Habitats Topic Pack.
 Complete them indoors preferably after a visit to a canal or river.
 Children can complete the sheets individually or in small groups.

 This pack provides an introduction to how rivers are formed and flow from source to mouth.
 It is aimed at learners in Years 5 & 6 but can be adapted foryounger pupils.
 It includes activity sheets, for individual and group work, and whiteboard pictures for class discussion.